Competency Model

 Functions

 Most roles in a company are connected with a certain function.
-For example, programmers need to know certain languages, while bookkeepers must have good organizational and time management skills.
+Programmers need to know certain languages, while bookkeepers must have good organizational and time management skills.
 Competency models, in this respect, are similar to a skills gap analysis by showing the details of every position and how each employee fits.

 Jobs

-Success at a job goes beyond skills.
+Of course, success at a job goes beyond skills.
 Personality and motivation are also critical factors.
-For example, a person with a high level of agreeableness and conscientiousness is probably a good match for a customer service position, while technically-oriented and introverted people often do well at programming jobs.
+For example, a person with a high level of agreeableness and conscientiousness is probably a good match for a customer service position, while analytical and introverted people often do well at data-oriented jobs.
 Competency frameworks list these traits for respective roles.

 Leaders